Toric principal bundles, piecewise linear maps and Tits buildings

 \section{Abstract}

-We define the notion of a piecewise linear map from a fan $\Sigma$ to $\B(G)$, the underlying space of the Tits building of a linear algebraic group $G$.
-We show that if $X_\Sigma$ is a toric variety over $\C$ with fan $\Sigma$, the set of integral piecewise linear maps from $\Sigma$ to $\B(G)$ classifies (framed) toric principal $G$-bundles on $X_\Sigma$.
-In particular, this recovers Klyachko's classification of toric vector bundles on $X_\Sigma$.
-Moreover, extending the case of line bundles, it is shown that criteria for ampleness and global generation of a toric vector bundle translates to convexity conditions on the associated piecewise linear map.
+We define the notion of a piecewise linear map from a fan $\Sigma$ to $\tilde{\B}(G)$, the cone over the Tits building of a linear algebraic group $G$.
+Let $X_\Sigma$ be a toric variety with fan $\Sigma$.
+We show that when $G$ is reductive the set of integral piecewise linear maps from $\Sigma$ to $\tilde{\B}(G)$ classifies the isomorphism classes of (framed) toric principal $G$-bundles on $X_\Sigma$.
+This in particular recovers Klyachko's classification of toric vector bundles, and gives new classification results for the orthogonal and symplectic toric principal bundles.